English Dutch French German Italian Portuguese Russian Spanish

 6. My IF statements are not working the same way since I upgraded.

 The default IF behavior was changed in 8.02 to match undocumented behavior CMD.EXE -- Microsoft was distributing a number of batch files that would not work with 4NT or Take Command.
-(The problem was with the compound command on the IF line -- CMD.EXE will only execute the remainder of the command line if the IF test succeeds.)
+(The problem was with compound commands on the IF line -- CMD.EXE will only execute the remainder of the command line if the IF test succeeds.)

 If you don't intend to run any Microsoft batch files, you can restore the previous Take Command behavior by adding the line to your tcmd.ini file: